 - Mega Corp.: In the future, there are robots that travel back in time in the name of a Mega Corp. to enforce writers to keep writing according to their Mega Corp. contract.
 It Makes Sense in Context.

 - Mistaken Identity: Peri mistakes William Shakespeare for The Master, and it's clear the listener is meant to do the same, given how he's described by others.

 - Moral Dissonance: Erimem to Peri.
-Erimem, who should be more of a Temporal Fish Out Of Water than Peri, seems to adapt a lot better, and it leads to her accusing Peri of attempting to put hers onto others.
+Erimem, who should be more of a Fish Out of Temporal Water than Peri, seems to adapt a lot better, and it leads to her accusing Peri of attempting to put hers onto others.

-- Mythology Gag: At one time, Richard (who's played extremely similarly to the Ninth Doctor already) let's out a very Ninth Doctorish "Fantastic!".
-Before the story, a letter from the Fifth Doctor is dropped off in advance of Peri and Erimem by a "Northern Chap with big ears."
+- Mythology Gag: At one time, Richard (who's played similarly to the Ninth Doctor already) let's out a very Ninth Doctorish "Fantastic!".
+Before the story, a letter from the Fifth Doctor is dropped off in advance of Peri and Erimem by a "Northern chap with big ears."

 - Peri is extremely amused that the robot refers to the Doctor as "Doctor Who".
 He explains that his novels' titles were supposed to start with "The Doctor, Who..." but lazy publishers misread it.
 The Doctor Who Target books traditionally have titles that start with "Doctor Who and...", which this episode gleefully makes fun of.
 Five also mentions that it was educational fiction (as Doctor Who was originally envisioned) or a novelty cookbook — an actual Doctor Who novelty cookbook exists.

 - The Doctor Who Discovers books are real, and the titles mentioned in the story were actually published in 1977-78.
 The Historical Mysteries title was created for this story, though: there were three other installments planned (The Miners, Inventors, and Pirates) but cancelled due to low sales.